GelLabs/Gel-Wallet/README.md

-# GelID
+# Gel Wallet

-This is monorepo for GelID JavaScript SDK.
+This is monorepo for Gel Wallet JavaScript SDK.

 ## Overview